swanyriver/finalProject/readme.txt

 "-a" uses an alternate subclass for storing the state of the world that uses
      two dynamic two dimensional boolean arrays instead of a set of cordinates

+"-c" will disable color mode, use this if your terminal emulator is not
+     displaying the game correctly

 "--help" will display the contents of this document